turbot/guardrails-samples/calculated_policies/aws_ec2_instance_approved_usage_trusted_ami/README.md

 ## Implementation Details

 Calculated policy for policy `AWS > EC2 > Instance > Approved > Usage`.
-If a EC2 instance image is not in the trusted AMI list, then the approved usage policy will be set to `Not approved` otherwise it will be set to `Approved`.
+If a EC2 Instance Image is not in the trusted AMI list, then the approved usage policy will be set to `Not approved` otherwise it will be set to `Approved`.

 ### Template Input (GraphQL)

+The template input to a calculated policy is a GraphQL query.

 GraphQL query that will get the Instance Image.